cnag-aat/assembly_pipeline/README.md

   --illumina-dir ILLUMINA_DIR
                         Directory where the illumina fastqs are stored.
 Default None --assembly-in ASSEMBLY_IN [ASSEMBLY_IN ...]
                         Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
 Example: '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...
+  --curate-assemblies CURATE_ASSEMBLIES [CURATE_ASSEMBLIES ...]
+                        Dictionary with assemblies that need to be curated but not assembled and base step for the directory where they should be curated.
+Example: '{"assembly1":"s04.1_p03.1"}' '{"assembly2"="s04.2_p03.2"}' ...

 Outputs:
   --pipeline-workdir PIPELINE_WORKDIR
                         Base directory for the pipeline run.
-Default /scratch/devel/jgomez/test_assembly_pipeline/ --filtlong-dir FILTLONG_DIR
+Default /scratch/devel/talioto/denovo_assemblies/podarcis_lilfordi/s05.2_p04.1_run_purgedups/ --filtlong-dir FILTLONG_DIR
                         Directory to process the ONT reads with filtlong.
 Default s01.1_p01.1_Filtlong --flye-dir FLYE_DIR   Directory to run flye.
 Default s02.1_p01.1_flye/